-- 1. The purpose of this report is: - To set a rent increase for council homes. - To review rents for garages, garage plots and access agreements. - To set the Housing Revenue Account (HRA) budget for 2009/10 in the light of the latest government determinations for housing finance and our latest spending and resource assumptions. - To set a capital expenditure budget for the improvement and programmed maintenance of the Council's housing stock in 2009/10 to 2013/14. - To review the medium-term financial strategy for the HRA and Public Sector Housing Capital.
+- 1. The purpose of this report is: - To set the Housing Revenue Account (HRA) budget for 2009/10 in the light of the latest government determinations for housing finance and our latest spending and resource assumptions. - To set a capital expenditure budget for the improvement and programmed maintenance of the Council's housing stock in 2009/10 to 2013/14. - To review the medium-term financial strategy for the HRA and Public Sector Housing Capital.